Model-Free Nonlinear Feedback Optimization: Introduction

 \subsection{Contributions}

-Motivated by the above observations, in this paper, we design a model-free feedback controller for efficient steady-state operation of discrete-time nonlinear dynamical systems, where the efficiency is quantified by nonconvex objective functions of inputs and outputs.
-To gain robustness against unmeasured disturbances, we inherit from ES and FO the idea of using the measurements of outputs and implementing optimization-based controllers in closed loop.
+Motivated by the above observations, we design a model-free feedback controller for efficient steady-state operation of discrete-time nonlinear dynamical systems.
+We inherit from ES and FO the ideas of using measurements of outputs and implementing optimization-based controllers in closed loop.
 More importantly, to facilitate complete model-free operation, we update control inputs based on gradient estimates constructed from current and previous evaluations of objective functions.
-Our analysis takes a stochastic perspective, and we explicitly characterize the optimality (measured by the expected squared norm of gradients, which gives the first-order stationary condition) in terms of the problem dimension and the stability properties of the plant.
-The analysis relies on the establishment of recursive inequalities of both the expected values of the Lyapunov function of the system and the second moments of gradient estimates along descent steps of the controller.
-Then, with the interconnection of the plant and the controller, the coupled decay of the above two quantities are synthesized to obtain a bound on the convergence measure.
-This path of analysis is different from those took by the related literature, e.g., singular perturbation analysis\cite{menta2018stability,hauswirth2020timescale,hauswirth2021optimization}, LMI stability certificates\cite{colombino2020online}, and invariance principles\cite{haberle2020non}.
-We also elaborate on the extension to tackle coupling constraints on the inputs via Frank-Wolfe type updates.
+In contrast to numerical optimization where these update rules originate, the dynamic nature of the plant brings new challenges, e.g., the access of real-time instead of steady-state measurements and the coupling in plant dynamics and controller adjustments.
+To address these challenges, we establish recursive inequalities of the expected values of the Lyapunov function of the plant and the second moments of gradient estimates along the descent steps of the controller.
+Then, with the closed-loop interconnection, we synthesize the coupled evolution of the above quantities to explicitly bound the convergence measures.
+Different from ES, we handle input constraints via Frank-Wolfe-type methods and provide a non-asymptotic characterization of performance with respect to the problem dimension and the rate of convergence of the dynamic plant.
+Compared to recent works that employ multi-point gradient estimates to fulfill model-free extremization\cite{poveda2017robust} and cooperative optimization\cite{tang2023zeroth}, we examine nonlinear system dynamics and only use a single actuation step per iteration.
 In Table~\ref{table:comparison}, we compare various works on FO addressing the unknown sensitivity of the plant.